jchai002/choir-justice-supplies/au/en/ooma-office-for-wework-faq.markdown

 ## Can I continue to use Ooma Office for WeWork if I leave WeWork?

 Unfortunately, the Ooma Office for WeWork service is only available for use within WeWork facilities.
-You can, however, choose to use the regular Ooma Office service and continue using your phone numbers.